huanzhen84/zhenhuan/index.md

 * Huazhong University of Science and Technology

-2023 Spring: Discussion Session for Linear Algebra and Analytic Geometry.
+2026 Spring: Category theory for graduate students.

-2022 Fall: Discussion Session for Linear Algebra and Analytic Geometry.
+2025 Spring, 2023 Spring, 2022 Fall: Discussion Session for Linear Algebra and Analytic Geometry.

 2022 Spring: Calculus II.

-2021 Fall: Linear Algebra.
+2024 Fall, 2025 Fall, 2021 Fall: Linear Algebra.

 2019 Fall: Introduction to Algebraic Topology.

 * University of Illinois at Urbana-Champaign

 2016 Summer: teaching assistant for Netmath MATH 231-Calculus II.

-2016 Spring: the main instructor of MATH 124-Finite Mathematics.

-2015 Fall: the main instructor of MATH 124-Finite Mathematics.

-2015 Spring: the main instructor of MATH 124-Finite Mathematics.
+2016 Spring, 2015 Fall, 2015 Spring: the main instructor of MATH 124-Finite Mathematics.

 2013 Fall: the main instructor of MATH 119-Ideas in Geometry.

 2016 Fall: led discussion session for MATH 221-Calculus I.

-2012 Fall: led discussion session for MATH 231-Calculus II.

 2012 Spring: led discussion session for MATH 234-Calculus for Business I.

-2011 Fall: led discussion session for MATH 231-Calculus II.
+2012 Fall, 2011 Fall: led discussion session for MATH 231-Calculus II.

 2012 Spring, 2013 Spring, 2014 Spring, 2014 Summer, 2014 Fall, 2015 Summer, 2016 Summer, 2017 Spring: I was a _research assistant_ at University of Illinois at Urbana-Champaign.